nmshd/documentation/_includes/scenarios/integrate/prepare-enmeshed-onboarding-package.md

 For more details on how to send a Request to load a RelationshipTemplate created by a Connector onto another Connector, see the description of the [Load RelationshipTemplate created by others]({% link _docs_use-cases/use-case-transport-load-relationship-template-created-by-others.md %}) usecase.
 {: .notice--info}

 When the RelationshipTemplate of your Connector is successfully loaded onto the other Connector, a success response is sent.
 This looks like the above [success response]({% link _docs_integrate/prepare-enmeshed-onboarding-package.md %}#success-response) except that the value of the property `isOwn` is now `false` instead of `true`.
-Assuming that there is no Relationship between the two Connectors yet, the other Connector will additionally receive an internally created new incoming Request.
-The user of the other Connector can accept it if it is wanted to send a Relationship Request to your Connector.
+Assuming that there is no Relationship between the two Connectors yet and that the RelationshipTemplate contains a data object of type RelationshipTemplateContent in its `content` property, the other Connector will additionally receive a new incoming Request created internally.
+This can be accepted it if it is wanted to send a Relationship Request to your Connector.

 ## What's next?